entando/entando-docs/vuepress/docs/v6.3/tutorials/backend-developers/add-authorization-checks.md

 9. Select `internal` for the `Client Roles` and then move `conference-user` from `Available Roles` to `Assigned Roles`
 10. Go back to the MFE and you should now see the full list of Conferences.

-However, the admin user was granted the `conference-user` role and still has access to delete Conferences.
+We've now successfully secured the `getAllConferences` API but we have more to do.
+The admin user was granted just the `conference-user` role but still has access to delete Conferences.
 We need to lock that down.

 11. Go back into the `ConferenceResource.java` file and add this annotation to the `deleteConference` method: